mmistakes/minimal-mistakes/_drafts/2017-11-11-clojure-is-the-devil.md

 functions in order to just work out what the data looks like.
 Although you also frequently have to do this with statically typed languages to determine the exact values of the types you can at least determine what the types are by looking at the type signature is.
 This is one of the big disadvantages of a dynamically typed language.

-## Name your spaces  ##

-In my opinion one of the most important features of Clojure/Clojurescript is it's ability to gather functions into namespaces.
-In addition good naming of arguments and local references is just as important.
-Zac Tellman has some great thoughts on naming in his ['Elements of Clojure'](https://leanpub.com/elementsofclojure) book.

-If namespaces and naming of variables are used effectively they can help minimise the cognitive load of holding a mental model of the inputs and outputs to a function.
-Good naming of arguments and local references can give you a head start in figuring out what the input and output data looks like.

-One of the Clojure developers I worked with and have a lot of respect for (John Cowie) suggested that developers use namespaces to separate out the data manipulation code that requires, and in some ways defines the 'shape' of the data, so that developers have one place to go to find that mental model.
-Although, I agree with this approach, this only tackles part of the problem.
-The 'data model' for the data at the interfaces of the system, input and output, can be isolated in this way.

-## Scheming Specs ##

-However, the data flowing into and out of each function is linked to the function.
-Judiciously using namespaces to group functions that manipulate data at the boundaries of the system is a useful technique, however each functions 'interface' depends on where it is in the call stack so there is a requirement to define the interfaces to a function.

-Clojure 1.9 provides Spec to help with exactly this problem and before Spec there was Plumatic Schema [TODO - provide references to Spec and Schema].
-The advantage of both of these libraries is that you can move fast, not specifying the input and output data, to start with and add the detail when the problem is better understood.
-Getting the best (and arguably worst?) of both worlds between static and dynamic typing.

-However, specifying the arguments to every function in detail without a compiler to verify that specification is a very laborious task.
-In addition, in my experience, just like adding tests later, adding Spec/Schema later rarely happens.

-I've also found, due to the inertia provided by the effort of layering on Spec or Schema after the implementation of functions, it's usually only carried out at the boundaries of the system again.

 ## Models that are mental ##